Xilinx/inference-server/docs/quickstart.rst

 .. code-block:: console

-    $ proteus build --all
+    $ proteus build

 The build command builds :program:`proteus-server` as well as the AKS kernels and documentation.
 By default, this will be the debug version.

-AKS is the :ref:`AI Kernel Scheduler <AKS>` that may be used in the AMD Inference Server.
-The AKS kernels need to be built prior to starting the server and requesting inferences from a worker that uses AKS.
-Subsequent builds can omit :option:`--all` to skip rebuilding the AKS kernels.

-.. attention:: When starting new containers or switching to different ones after having run build once, you may need to run ``proteus build --regen --clean`` initially.
+.. tip:: When starting new containers or switching to different ones after having run build once, you may need to run ``proteus build --regen --clean`` initially.
 New containers mount the working directory and so stale artifacts from previous builds may be present.
 These two flags delete the CMake cache and do a clean build, respectively.

 Getting Artifacts
 -----------------

 For running tests and certain examples, you may need to get artifacts such as test images and XModels.
+You need to install `Git LFS <https://git-lfs.github.com/>`__ to get these assets.
+You can download all files, as shown below with the ``--all`` flag, or download platform-specific files.
+Use ``--help`` to see the options available.

 .. code-block:: console

+    $ git lfs pull
     $ proteus get --all

 You must abide by the license agreements of these files, if you choose to download them.